Real Copy Trading Setup

 If you use a standalone EOA

 If you don’t use Polymarket (or you want a fresh wallet just for Airavat), create a new Polygon EOA in MetaMask or any wallet tool.
-You only need the private key.
-Leave the Funder Address field blank when creating the automation.
+You only need its private key.
+Alternatively, choose a Custodial wallet and skip key handling entirely.

 Recommended: use a dedicated wallet, not your main one.
-Private keys are encrypted at rest, but limiting exposure is good practice.
+Your key is encrypted and isolated in a hardware-backed signing service after import (see Security and credentials), but limiting exposure is always good practice.

 Magic-link Polymarket accounts